anup-cloudguru/foundational-linux-training-projects/linux-commands-cheat-sheet.md

   rm -r dir1                          # Remove a directory and its contents
   rm -rf dir1                         # Remove a directory and its contents without confirmation, even for write-protected files
   ```

-  **Note:** Use `rm -rf` with caution!
-This command will permanently delete files and directories without confirmation.

 - **`mkdir`** – Create a new directory.
   ```bash